ruudlinssen/blog/_posts/2019-08-11-hackthebox-arkham/2019-08-11-hackthebox-arkham.md

 categories: hackthebox writeup
 ---

 For me, this box was a bit more challenging than any of the others I have done on Hack The Box.
 I usually only go for the Linux boxes, since I'm more familiar on those machines.
-But I will never learn to deal with Windows machines if you never practice them.
+But I will never learn to deal with Windows machines if I never practice them.
 So here we go!

 ![badge](infobadge.png)